Spectral rigidity of two-dimensional Liouville tori: Length-isospectral families of Liouville metrics: Proof of Theorem

-Finally, by the standard argument using Sard's Lemma (see for example \cite{Hirsch}), the spectrum $\CL^{\osc}(\T^2, g)$ has zero Lebesgue measure and hence does not contain an interval.
-It follows that there exists arbitrarily small $\eps \neq 0$ such that \eqref{eq:NCC goal 1} holds for $g_\eps$.
-This proves the density in the $C^r$ category for $r \in [2, \infty]$.
+Finally, by the standard argument using Sard's Lemma (see for example \cite{Hirsch}), the spectrum $\CL^{0,k}(\T^2, g)$ has zero Lebesgue measure and hence does not contain an interval.
+It follows that there exist arbitrarily small $\eps$ such that

-Lastly, approximate $\phi$ sufficiently well by analytic functions, and apply openness of \eqref{eq:NCC goal 1} (Step~2) to conclude density in the analytic category as well. \end{proof}

-\begin{rema} In the preceding proof, only Step~3 requires the metric to be Liouville.
-Steps~1–2 hold for the general class of Riemannian metrics on $\T^2$. \end{rema}